Robert Grosseteste: Scholarly career

-At the same time he began lecturing in theology at Oxford, Hugh of Wells, Bishop of Lincoln, appointed him as Archdeacon of Leicester, and he also gained a prebend that made him a canon in Lincoln Cathedral.
+At the same time he began lecturing in theology at Oxford, Hugh of Wells, Bishop of Lincoln, appointed him as Archdeacon of Leicester, and he also gained a prebend, that of St Margaret's, Leicester, making him a canon in Lincoln Cathedral.
 However, after a severe illness in 1232, he resigned all his benefices (Abbotsley and Leicester), but retained his prebend.
 His reasons were due to changing attitudes about the plurality of benefices (holding more than one ecclesiastical position simultaneously), and after seeking advice from the papal court, he tendered his resignations.
 The angry response of his friends and colleagues to his resignations took him by surprise and he complained to his sister and to his closest friend, the Franciscan Adam Marsh, that his intentions had been misunderstood.

 As a master of the sacred page (manuscripts of theology in Latin), Grosseteste trained the Franciscans in the standard curriculum of university theology.
 The Franciscan Roger Bacon was his most famous disciple, and acquired an interest in the scientific method from him.
 Grosseteste lectured on the Psalter, the Pauline epistles, Genesis (at least the creation account), and possibly on Isaiah, Daniel and Sirach.
 He also led disputations on such subjects as the theological nature of truth and the efficacy of the Mosaic Law.
 Grosseteste also preached at the university and appears to have been called to preach within the diocese as well.
 He collected some of those sermons, along with some short notes and reflections, not long after he left Oxford; this is now known as his Dicta.
 His theological writings reveal a continual interest in the natural world as a major resource for theological reflection and an ability to read Greek sources (if he ever learned Hebrew, it would be not until he became bishop of Lincoln).
 His theological index (tabula distinctionum) reveals the breadth of his learning and his desire to communicate it in a systematic manner.
 However, Grosseteste's own style was far more unstructured than many of his scholastic contemporaries, and his writings reverberate with his own personal views and outlooks.